To protect you from COVID-19, we are offering a quick & easy remote intake process. Click here to learn more.

 After a car accident, search for any potential signs of injury.
 Notice how your body feels in the hours and days after the crash.
 If you feel any pain, tenderness, numbness or tingling, you could have an injury.
 Pain or other symptoms in your shoulder, arm, neck, chest or collarbone could point to a shoulder injury.

 Visit a doctor after a vehicle collision, even if you feel fine.
 Your adrenaline could be covering up sensations such as pain or lack of mobility in your shoulder.
 A physical examination could diagnose issues such as a fractured or dislocated shoulder.
 If you feel any symptoms in the days following your accident, visit a doctor for a checkup.
 Keep copies of all medical records and documents.
+These documents may help prove your case should you choose to file a claim with the help of a car crash attorney in West Virginia.

 An auto accident could cause soft-tissue shoulder injuries, dislocations and/or bone fractures.
 Soft-tissue injuries can affect the tendons, muscles or ligaments in the shoulder and surrounding joints.
 Any soft-tissue tears in the rotator cuff or elsewhere in the shoulder can cause pain and temporary disability.
 Performing regular activities may be difficult with a soft-tissue shoulder injury.
 It will require professional treatment such as anti-inflammatory medications and rehabilitation to repair a soft-tissue injury in the shoulder.